Today is the Feast Day of the Archangels!

 - Angels, the last order, are God’s messengers to and guardians of individual human beings.

 The name “Lucifer” means “Morning Star,” “Son of the Dawn,” or “Light Carrier.”
-For that reason, theologians believe that Lucifer was a high-order Angel, most likely a Seraphim.
+For that reason, theologians believe that Lucifer was a high-order Angel, most likely the highest order — a Seraphim.
 Aquinas thought him to be “probably the highest of all the angels.”
 But Lucifer admires and loves himself more than his Creator and thinks himself to be “as God.”
-And so, full of himself, Lucifer rebelled, taking a third of the angelic beings with him.
+And so, swollen with narcissism and grandiosity, Lucifer rebelled, taking a third of the angelic beings with him.

 But, a lower-order Angel, full of courage and love of God, rallied together two-thirds of the angelic ranks against the apostates, in the First War that began the enduring conflict between good and evil: